 The missiles were fired in Inner Mongolia, Gansu, Qinghai, and Xinjiang, about 1,200 miles from Taiwan.

-The Taiwan Defense Ministry reported on Sept.
-29 that the Chinese military is launching “multiple waves” of missiles inland in China, following the Chinese military’s Rocket Force’s first test-fire of an intercontinental ballistic missile (ICBM) since 1980, just days ago.
+The Taiwanese Defense Ministry reported on Sept.
+29 that the Chinese military is launching “multiple waves” of missiles inland in China, following the Chinese Rocket Force’s first test-fire of an intercontinental ballistic missile (ICBM) since 1980, just days ago.

-Beginning around 6:50 a.m. local time, the waves of missiles were fired in Inner Mongolia, Gansu, Qinghai, and Xinjiang, about 1,200 miles from Taiwan.
+Beginning at about 6:50 a.m. local time, the waves of missiles were fired in Inner Mongolia, Gansu, Qinghai, and Xinjiang, about 1,200 miles from Taiwan.

 The ministry had earlier criticized the Chinese Communist Party (CCP) for launching the ICBM into the Pacific with little notice to its neighbors, warning the international community that the CCP’s renewed military activity was creating instability in the region.

-These drills highlight “the hegemonic nature of an authoritarian regime that lacks policy stability, posing a serious challenge to neighboring countries,” the ministry stated.
+These drills highlight “the hegemonic nature of an authoritarian regime that lacks policy stability, posing a serious challenge to neighboring countries,” according to the ministry.

 These military actions have continued for the past several years and amped up this year.

-Chinese authorities maintain their activities are routine and legitimate.
+Chinese authorities maintain that their activities are routine and legitimate.

 In response to the CCP’s aggression, the United States and allies have been conducting larger joint-exercises in the Indo-Pacific as well, emphasizing peacekeeping and coordination.

 Vice Adm.
-Fred Kacher, commander of the U.S. 7th Fleet, stated the joint drill demonstrates “our enduring commitment to a free and open Indo-Pacific and building our operational skillsets in one of the most dynamic maritime regions in the world.”
+Fred Kacher, commander of the U.S. 7th Fleet, said that the joint drill demonstrates “our enduring commitment to a free and open Indo-Pacific and building our operational skillsets in one of the most dynamic maritime regions in the world.”